pachyderm/docs/content/2.3.x/enterprise/auth/authentication/idp-dex.md

 seriesPart:
 ---

-!!!
-Note
+{{% notice note %}}
 - Return to our [Enterprise landing page](https://docs.pachyderm.com/latest/enterprise/) if you do not have an enterprise key.
 - Helm users, **you have the option to set your IdP values directly through Helm (Recommended)**.
 See below.
 - Alternatively, you can use `pachctl` to connect your IdP to Pachyderm.
 First, verify that the [Authentication](../../#authentication-and-authorization) is enabled by running `pachctl auth whoami`.
 The command should return `You are "pach:root" `(i.e., your are the **Root User** with `clusterAdmin` privileges).
 Run `pachctl auth use-auth-token` and enter your rootToken to login as a Root User if you are not.

-!!!
-Attention
+{{% /notice %}}

+{{% notice attention%}}
 We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy Pachyderm with a Proxy:

 - Check out our new recommended architecture and [deployment instructions](../../../../deploy-manage/deploy/deploy-w-proxy/).
 - **Update your Callback URL**.
 Details below.
+{{% /notice %}}

 ## Enable your users to authenticate to Pachyderm by logging into their favorite Identity Provider in 3 steps: